jasonmpittman/research-ideas/research-ideas-2017.md

 *How similar are EEG patterns between undergraduate students completing a port scanning cybersecurity laboratory exercise and undergraduate students listening to a cybersecurity lecture on port scanning?*

 #### Week 2
 How do undergraduate students perceive academic research opportunities compared to graduate students?

 What are best practices in soliciting undergraduate student participation in writing and publishing academic research?

+What is the mean time for a STEM field related academic journal to reach an impact factor perceived to be legitimate by researchers?

+What are the top twenty keywords appearing in cybersecurity-related journal call-for-papers?

+To what extent are hybrid or online-only conferences trending positive in STEM fields?

 #### Week 3
+*What pedagogical strategies are most commonly used in teaching cybersecurity matched concept and tools (e.g. port scanning and nmap)?*

+*To what extent do undergraduate students with non-cybersecurity majors perceive the pedagogy of laboratory exercises differently than cybersecurity majors?*

+*To what degree do undergraduate cybersecurity students rate traditional lecture with standard assignments, lecture with lab assignments, and flipped lab and lecture, in a statistically significant different manner?*

+How do students perceive pre-recorded lectures compared to traditional lectures in STEM majors?

 #### Week 4